nshift/github-guidelines/README.md

 ## Git Commit Messages

+Git commit messages should help reviewers to do better reviews.

 ### Short Commit Messages

-Git commit messages should help reviewers to quickly understand what has been done.
+Short commit messages should help reviewers to quickly understand what has been done.
 It should be short, clear and written at the present tense and imperative mood.

 **Preferred:**
 ```markdown